How my small business can contribute to reducing climate change

 The coronavirus pandemic forced all businesses to re-evaluate their communications technology, in many cases leading to investment in both hardware and software applications.

-In future, these upgrades will come in useful to reduce the number of unnecessary in-person meetings.
+In the future, these upgrades will come in handy to reduce the number of unnecessary in-person meetings.
 Instead of flying to that event in Geneva, could you just Zoom, Skype or Teams it?

 6) Use gamification